SimoneSichili/html-css-bootstrap-freelancer/README.md

 ## Workflow
-Creating a replica of the Boostrap freelancer start theme using Bootstrap 3.
+Creating a replica of the Boostrap freelancer start theme using Bootstrap 3, fully responsive with framework breakpoints.
 Original site: https://startbootstrap.com/previews/freelancer